-The Office of Student Conduct offers a variety of resources that may help you navigate and resolve interpersonal conflicts that you may be experiencing.
-Our goal is to provide resources and support that help you learn to respond to conflict peacefully and respectfully.
-We encourage you to review this page for resources and to see if participating in a conflict resolution pathway may be a method to resolve a conflict you are experiencing.
+The Office of Student Conduct, in partnership with the Peace and Conflict Studies program, offers a variety of resources that may help you navigate and resolve interpersonal conflicts that you may be experiencing.
+These resources are not considered disciplinary.
+Our goal is to provide the support that may help you respond to conflict peacefully and respectfully.
+We encourage you to review this page for resources and to see if participating in conflict coaching, mediation, facilitated dialogue, or a restorative process may be helpful to the conflict you are navigating.

 What is conflict?